SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

   <img src="./assets/meme1.jpg">
 </p>

-> **Writer's Note:**
->
-> - What is scrapy?
-DONE
-> - what is xpath and how to use xpath to select the content in a web page?
-> - Introduction using scrapy shell and two examples

 **Scrapy** is a very efficient and powerful framework to crawl websites and extract structured data which can be used for a wide range of useful applications, like data mining and information processing [1].

 Scrapy uses a `spider` to crawl through websites.
 A `Spider` is a search engine bot that downloads and indexes content from the urls provided by the programmer.